-To ensure we comply with local, state, and federal regulations for safety and environment, our facilities perform their own monthly audits, and our internal EHS team, augmented by external consultants, regularly visits our facilities.
+To ensure we comply with local, state, and federal regulations for safety and environment, our 03 2021 04 2021 01 2022 02 2022 03 2022 facilities perform their own monthly audits, and our Recordable Incident Rate (RIR) to Industry Lost Time Incident Rate (LTIR) to Industry internal EHS team, augmented by external consultants, regularly visits our facilities.
 For 2023, we've partnered with a safety firm to ensure all facilities benefit from a safety professional visit.